ajohnson132490/CS180Project5/README.md

 _public Profile locateProfile(String username)_

 This function requests the updated list of Profiles from the server, then searches for a Profile with the matching username.
-Tested by making sure that the client is receiving the most updated list from the server and is returning the correct Profile.
+Tested by manually making sure that the client is receiving the most updated list from the server and is returning the correct Profile.

 _public Profile signIn(String username, String password) throws UserNotFoundError_